 For instance, don’t splash your walls with this sunny paint, you’ll tire of it soon.
 But it will uplift your mood if it finds its way onto your headboard, wall accent, bed linen or even floor rug.
 But we love it best when the sun shines through our very own Livspace wardrobe!

 This one’s a bonus for you.
-Sometimes, a wardrobe color may seem overrated, that’s why we have this little trick.
+Sometimes, a wardrobe colour may seem overrated, that’s why we have this little trick.

 Frosted glass doors create a classic wardrobe for those who love a little peek-a-boo here and there.
 The best thing about this is, that you do not have to worry about matching or complementing the interiors of your room with it.
 It looks good in any room.